Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 connections in active mode"_, _"Open TCP connections in passive mode, with specified remote socket"_ or _"Open TCP connections in passive mode, with unespecified remote socket"_ capability flags is set).
-  - The "Flush the output buffer of a TCP connection" capability flag is not set.
+  - The "Discard data in the output buffer of a TCP connection" capability flag is not set.

 * ERR_NO_CONN